Correction Policy & Methodology How we verify scams and handle mistakes in 2026

 Cross-referenced with Telegram and Twitter

-- Dev wallet concentration: Single wallet holding >10-15% of supply
+- Dev wallet concentration: Single wallet holding more than 10-15% of supply

-- Linked wallets: Clusters of wallets funded from same source
+- Linked wallets: Clusters of wallets funded from the same source

 - Honeypot functions: Contract code that prevents selling